deadlyvipers/dojo_rules/introduction.md

 ### Introduction
 Hi I'm Daniel.
 This dojo is rad.

-### Favorite path
-PHP
+My favorite path has been PHP.